stassev/RigNN-Mechanical-Linkage-Neural-Network/README.md

 ### 1. Jansen's [Strandbeest](https://en.wikipedia.org/wiki/Jansen%27s_linkage)

 The Strandbeest example can be run by issuing the commands below in Python.
-The neural net is **not** used.
+Here we do **not** optimize the linkages with pyTorch.
 Instead we are using the length parameters obtained by Theo Jansen.

 	# First will show trajectories and once those that window is closed,
 	# it will create an mkv video of the motion.